 - Escalate: Stops notifying the current user and immediately escalates the event to the next scheduled recipient.

-As long as the flood continues to meet the conditions of the Event Rate filter, xMatters will initiate a new system event and send an updated version of the notification every 15 minutes, or for every 1000 suppressed events, whichever occurs first.
+As long as the flood continues to meet the conditions of the event flood control rule, xMatters will initiate a new system event and send an updated version of the notification according to specified notification interval (by default, every 15 minutes, or for every 1000 suppressed events, whichever occurs first).

 During a flood, xMatters automatically notifies and updates the targeted recipients of the event that triggered the flood.
 If you're not a targeted recipient and want to be informed when event floods occur and are ongoing in your system, you can subscribe to receive these notifications.

 xMatters includes an internal communication plan with a built-in one-way FYI subscription for event floods.
 When you create a subscription, you can select a specific communication plan or integration that you'd like to receive event flood notifications about.

 - Click your user name at the top-right corner of the page.
 A drop-down menu appears.